Kidddo/Raspberry-Pi-Print-Server/README.md

 Replace `abc` on line 4 with your organization's token (found in Settings area of your Admin site: Settings>Set Printer>Server) and save the file.
 If you are new to Vim, here's a command cheat sheet: [http://www.fprintf.net/vimCheatSheet.html](http://www.fprintf.net/vimCheatSheet.html).

 ===

-Next we'll install a package that will automatically run our print server when the PI boots-up (this may take a few minutes):
+Next we'll install a package that will automatically run our print server every time the the PI boots-up (this will take a while):

-    npm install forever
+    npm install -g forever

 And finally, open rc.local in Vim: